sanketshah19/personal-ticket-master-redux/README.md

 - [Nodemailer](https://nodemailer.com/about/) for sending email
 - [React-google-charts](https://react-google-charts.com/) to make rendering charts easy
 - [Select](https://material-ui.com/components/selects/) to select multiple user provided information from a list of options
+- [Modal](https://getbootstrap.com/docs/4.0/components/modal/) plugin to add dialogues to the site for lightboxes, user notifications, or completely custom content

 ## Quick Start